DLR-terrabyte/terrapi/docs/raw/collection-update.md

 Update an existing Collection

-    The Collection json can be specfied either from stdin, from a file or as string parameter.
+    The Collection json can be specfied either from stdin, from a file or as a parameter.

 ## Usage